 - Talking to the teacher Open door policy We feel that working in partnership with all parents leads to the happiest children and the best education.
-If at any time you are concerned about your child, please arrange an appointment with your child's class teacher as soon as possible in order to discuss them.
-At this point we will work together with you and the Inclusion Manager to decide on the best course of action. - Parent/carer consultation evenings
+If at any time the parent/carers are concerned about their child, they may arrange an appointment with their child's class teacher as soon as possible in order to discuss them.
+At this point we will work together with the parent/carer and the Inclusion Manager to decide on the best course of action. - Parent/carer consultation evenings